 Employment of medical technicians is projected to grow 37 percent by 2026 (Source: BLS)

-Of the total credits for the Bachelor of Science in Health Sciences portion of the degree, students must complete 60 credits in the arts and sciences and 51 credits in the health sciences component.
+120 credits required for the Bachelor of Science in Health Sciences portion of the degree.
 Students achieve graduate status after completing all undergraduate requirements and the 9-credit bridge component.
 The 27-credit graduate component completes the degree requirements.

 This online course is required of all undergraduate students, and must be taken at Excelsior College.

 This course covers professional writing, speaking, and presentation skills that help you succeed in interviews for health care jobs and clearly communicate with clients, co-workers, and supervisors in health organizations.
 Learn how to write concise and persuasive summaries and reports; how to use best practices to inform communication with clients, colleagues, supervisors, and community members; how to manage meetings; how to design and talk through visual presentations; and how to interact with diverse groups.

 Discover how cultural diversity relates to health, illness, and the health care delivery system.
 Learn how to create more inclusive health organizations and services that respect religious, racial, ethnic, gender identity, sexual orientation, socioeconomic, disability, regional, and other differences.

 Prepare for a career as a holistic health advisor, personal fitness trainer, or wellness counselor with an emphasis in health and wellness.
 Learn about the impact of nutrition, exercise, natural healing, spirituality, and lifestyle on human physiology and psychology, and how certain behaviors can contribute to optimum health and wellbeing.

 The public health emphasis increases your understanding of disease prevention, population health protection, and public health promotion strategies.
 These courses prepare you for public health jobs in government agencies, health research labs, community organizations, and nonprofit groups.